betterscientificsoftware/bssw.io/Articles/Blog/InclusiveLanguageCodeUpdateExample.md

 * *Where was the `master/slave` terminology used in the code?*

-   > Contact surfaces (e.g. slide surfaces) were the main capability where the terminology was used in Sierra, but it was also used in multi-point constraints, periodic boundary conditions, and shell-solid joint code.
+   > Contact surfaces (e.g., slide surfaces) were the main capability where the terminology was used in Sierra, but it was also used in multi-point constraints, periodic boundary conditions, and shell-solid joint code.

 * *Did your efforts exploit automated tooling or workflows to complete the changes?
    Was it all sort of manual or maybe `grep` and `sed` scripts?*

    > We used refactoring options in the Eclipse IDE to modify the code.
-   > Python scripts to modify input files from tests, which were also made available for users to apply to their files.
+   > Python scripts to modify input files from tests were also made available for users to apply to their files.

 * *About how many files and lines of code wound up having to change?*